9summits/airdrops/fx/yt-fxsave-30oct25/fxn/README.md

 ## User earned fxSP

-We use the interpolated data as input for user points calculation:
+We use the interpolated data as input for user fxn distribution:

 ```bash
 bun run user-points 1:0x0d1ea8c0ed10a19b2c714cd7ea923ae4a636ee90 --points interpolated-fxn.csv